 The GUM can draw on an enormous variety of items for its permanent and temporary exhibitions.
 Together, they form the academic heritage collection of the GUM an...

-Below you will find our group offer.
-Would you like to make a reservation?
-Then click on the button below the programme of your choice.We also like to give the...
+Below you will find our offer for higher education in the GUM.
+Would you like to book?
+Then click on the button below the programme of your choice.We would like...

 A green gem for science near the future museum square The GUM - Ghent University Museum - and the Ghent Botanical Garden are joining forces at a unique location...

-Below you will find our offer for secondary education in the Botanical Garden.
+Below you will find our offer for secondary education in the GUM.
 Would you like to book?
-Then click on the button below the programme of your choi...
+Then click on the button below the programme of your choice.We would l...